-- ginger – Don’t overdo it on the ginger tea, but the occasional mug is fine, and it can even help with that first trimester nausea!
+Don’t overdo it on the ginger tea, but the occasional mug is fine, and it can even help with that first-trimester nausea!

-- lemon balm – This can help with some of that pregnany anxiety.
+This can help with some of that pregnancy anxiety.

 These teas can stimulate the uterus, causing contractions or otherwise possibly harm your growing baby.
 Again, this isn’t a comprehensive list.
 If there’s a tea that’s not on this list, ask away, and I’ll see what I can dig up for you!

-- ginseng – Another stimulant that’s not so great for you or your baby during pregnancy
+Another stimulant that’s not so great for you or your baby during pregnancy.